projectara/greybus-spec/source/device_class/camera.rst

 * The Video Setup Operations, which handle capability enumeration and generally any retrieval of information from the Camera Interface, for the purpose of initializing the peer.
-  Currently, the only defined Video Setup Operation is the Capabilities Operation.
+  Currently, the only defined Video Setup Operation is the :ref:`Greybus Camera Management Capabilities Operation <camera-capabilities-operation>`.

 * The Video Streaming Operations, which control the video streams and their parameters such as image resolution and image format.